rishi-bhatnager/plan-it/ml_ideas.md

 Possible Points of Failure:

 1. The user could forget to remove items from the list.
 This would cause the app to schedule a ton of overdue shit for them to do.
 Should be smart enough to realize when user has a bunch of expired tasks and stop sending notifs for invalid time slots
+2. Task incompletion may not show that a certain time is bad, since the task could have been pushed forward.